msftnadavbh/ghas-workshop-zero2hero/docs/FACILITATOR_GUIDE.md

 3. "What's the cost of rotating leaked credentials?"
 4. "How often do you update dependencies?"
 5. "What would you automate with the API?"
+6. "Would you trust AI to fix your security vulnerabilities?" *(Phase 7)*
+7. "How do you currently track security across all your repos?" *(Phase 8)*
+8. "What compliance frameworks does your org follow?" *(leads to EXTRAS.md)*

 ---